VarunMani04/402HonorsOption/README.md

 1. **Learning Curves**: Performance over training epochs
 2. **Equivalence Classes**: Clustering of states with similar Q-values
-3. **Entropy**: Policy entropy (exploration vs. exploitation)
-4. **Action Distribution**: Uniformity of action selection
+3. **Action Distribution**: Uniformity of action selection
-5. **Qualitative Analysis**: Q-value variance and spread patterns
+4. **Qualitative Analysis**: Q-value variance and spread patterns

-All metrics are saved as visualizations and included in the quantitative report.
+All metrics are saved as visualizations and can be analyzed from the saved results.

 ## Outputs